-These Low Carb Keto Pumpkin Chocolate Chip Cookies are one of our favorite healthy sugar free treats of the fall!
+This Keto Pumpkin Cookies with Chocolate Chips Recipe is one of our favorite easy & healthy sugar free treats of the fall!
 These soft and chewy cookies are so easy to make and are packed full of chocolate chips with plenty of pumpkin puree and hints of pumpkin pie spice.
 All of the flavor, without the sugar.
-Pumpkin lovers will be delighted with these gluten free, chocolate chip cookies
+Pumpkin lovers will be delighted with these gluten free, chocolate chip cookies.

 - Vanilla extract

 - Eggs, room temperature

 - Almond flour & coconut flour - Make the perfect blend for the base of the cookie.